cuvva/terms/terms.md

 ## 15. Privacy notice

-You can find details of how we treat your personal data in our privacy notice, which you can find in our app.
+You can find details of how we treat your personal data in our privacy notice, which you can find in our app and on our website.

 ## 16. Money Laundering &amp; Proceeds of Crime